vkdatta/termuxessentialsbyvk/README.md

 - **`open`** (alias: **`o`**)

-  The “omni-tool” launcher — drill into any file or folder and pick from view, edit, share, move, rename, delete, etc., all without leaving your prompt.
+ The “omni-tool” we all hoped for would have made things much easier.
+It lets you drill into any file or folder and choose from options like view, edit, share, move, rename, delete, and more.
+It also supports batch editing, deleting, and creating.
+You can change directories and do anything you’ve ever wished for to make the Termux environment far more powerful.

 - **`xtract`**

   Scrape **all** HTML tables and hyperlinks from one or more paginated web pages in a single invocation.
 Perfect for harvesting catalogues, reports, or any tabular data spread across multiple pages.